 In some cases, especially when medical supervision is present, a low histamine diet can be just what the doctor ordered to help curb a problem with histamine intolerance.
 However, it’s important to recognize that almost all food has some histamine.
 Known as a “biogenic amine” histamine in food accumulates the longer food sits out, and is especially bad in aged and fermented foods.
 However, it is impossible to completely avoid dietary histamine.
-When I have tried eating an ultra strict low histamine diet, I’ve lost weight and felt miserable.
-All of us, regardless of whether we have histamine problems, must eat to be healthy.

 #12.
 Freshness of food is key